FOR IMMEDIATE RELEASE

 Girl Scouts of the USA Press Room

-launched the 2019 Girl Scout Cookie season, celebrating the largest
+today launched the 2019 Girl Scout Cookie season, celebrating the

-financial investment in girls annually in the United States and a
+largest financial investment in girls annually in the United States

-powerful entrepreneurship incubator for the next generation of female
+and a powerful entrepreneurship incubator for the next generation of

-leaders.
-At a time when girls’ needs and issues collect fewer than eight cents of every
+female leaders.
+At a time when girls’ needs and issues collect fewer

-dollar granted by philanthropic foundations in the country, each and
+cents of every dollar granted by philanthropic foundations in the

-every Girl Scout Cookie purchase is key to supporting the
+country, each and every Girl Scout Cookie purchase is key to

 Research shows that female-founded start-ups generate more revenue over time and per dollar than male-founded start-ups, but only 17 percent of start-ups are female-founded.
 Given that over half (53 percent) of female entrepreneurs and business owners are Girl Scout alums, supporting Girl Scouts as they make sales and learn essential business skills is imperative to ensuring our country has a strong workforce and economy.